 Forum

-If you happen to have the stuff on hand and want to try a great riff
+If you have the stuff on hand here's a riff I call Jungle Boogie

-Shaken hard with a full tin of ice for 15-20 seconds, double strained onto a big cube, lime expressed & discarded, luxardo cherry on a pick sat atop the cube
+Shaken for 12-14 seconds, double strained onto a big cube, lime expressed and discarded.
+I usually serve it with a single luxardo cherry on a pick sat atop the ice.

 My favourite!
 I enjoy it on a large ice cube and the most current combination I settled on employs equal parts, 30 ml each of: